henrikor2/bridlensis/manual.md

         ...

+#### DeleteRegKey(root_key, subkey [, options])

+Deletes a registry key.
+See NSIS documentation for supported options (`/ifempty`).
+Error flag is cleared if the return value `0` for success is assigned for a variable or used in operation.
+Returns `1` for error with error flag set.

+    DeleteRegKey("HKLM", "Software\BridleNSIS", "/ifempty")

 ### NSIS Instructions As Functions

 BridleNSIS gives programmers a function-like access to several NSIS built-in instructions.
 Bridle allows passing zero to maximum defined number of arguments so please refer to [the NSIS Instructions](http://nsis.sourceforge.net/Docs/Chapter4.html#4.9) documentation for usage.
 All NSIS instructions, including the ones not listed below, can still be used in plain NSIS syntax, for example `File /oname=somedata.temp something.dat`.